scottrsm/LinkedLists.jl/docs/src/index.md

 # Overview
 This module contains the structure for (Single) Linked Lists.
-Additionally, public constructors as well as overloaded functions to work with the interator protocol and push! and pop!.
+Additionally, public constructors as well as overloaded functions to work with the iterator protocol, the show method, and the functions push! and pop!.

 The `Base::show` function has also been overloaded.